Illinois Mesothelioma Lawyer

 Getting Medical and Legal Help in Illinois

-Located off of Maryland Avenue in Chicago, the University of Chicago Comprehensive Cancer Center (UCCC) is a renowned medical center that focuses on treating cancer patients with the most advanced mesothelioma treatments.
+Located off Maryland Avenue in Chicago, the University of Chicago Comprehensive Cancer Center (UCCC) is a renowned medical center that treats cancer patients with the most advanced mesothelioma treatments.

-With cutting-edge technology and new equipment, UCCC leads as one of the best places for mesothelioma patients to get treatment.
+With cutting-edge technology and new equipment, UCCC is one of the best places for mesothelioma patients to get treatment.
 It has consistently ranked highly in the U.S. News and World Report’s poll for “Best Hospitals.”

 Getting Legal Assistance in Illinois